Boloo66/backend-role-quick-test/README.md

 6. **Lighter Response**
    - Remove transactions array from the wallet query
    - Make a separate query for fetching transactions for user wallets (arrays makes increases response time and latency for getting just **Wallet details**)

+7. **Handling Currency**
+   - it's best to handle currency in the base units. i.e kobo and cents etc